 Compose catchy copy and a call to action

-Ad copy should always be direct and eye-catching.
+Copy should be direct and eye-catching.
 Communicate customer benefits, appeal to their needs, and provide a clear call to action.
-As the expert on your brand voice, it is important that you craft your copy carefully for dynamic web display ads.

 Keep product titles and descriptions brief

-Brief product titles and descriptions are more likely to grab the often fast-moving eyes of former shoppers, especially when products are only displayed for an average of five seconds.
-And just like consistency with images is important, so is consistency in the lengths of product titles and descriptions, as we must design for both the shortest and longest.
+Brief titles and descriptions are more likely to grab the fast-moving eyes of former shoppers, especially when products are only displayed for an average of five seconds.

 Test to see what works best